k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 # Evaluation of Templates for Requirements Documentation

-This repository contains data and code related to experimentation on a compartive evaluation of different template notations for requirements documentation in semi-formal natural language.
+This repository contains data and code related to experimentation on a comparative evaluation of different template notations for requirements documentation in semi-formal natural language.

 ## Summary of Artifact

 The repository contains different artifacts:

 - A **corpus of natural language requirements** from five different projects in different domains (249 requirements):
-  - "FLEX" is a system level specifiaction from a space flight/satellite project from ESA.
+  - "FLEX" is a system level specification from a space flight/satellite project from [ESA](https://www.esa.int/).
-  - "CS E 50" (Certification Specifications for Engines) is an EASA standard related to the aviation/aerospace domain.
+  - "CS E 50" (Certification Specifications for Engines) is an [EASA](https://www.easa.europa.eu/en) standard related to the aviation/aerospace domain.
-  - "ECSS E60-30" is an ECSS standard from the aerospace domain.
+  - "ECSS E60-30" is an [ECSS](https://ecss.nl/) standard from the aerospace domain.
-  - "TSS" (Time Sheet System) is a specification of a work hour management system for student reasearch assistents at universities*.
+  - "TSS" (Time Sheet System) is a specification of a work hour management system for student research assistants at universities*.
 (The requirements loosely follow the MASTeR Templates)
   - "EVS" (Electronic Voting System) is a specification of a system for electronic polls in the university context*.
 (The requirements loosely follow the MASTeR Templates)

-  - (*both university projects (TSS & EVS) are actually implemented in practical courses at University of Koblenz-Landau and University of Koblenz based on these requirements)
+    *both university projects (TSS & EVS) are actually implemented in practical courses at University of Koblenz-Landau and [University of Koblenz](https://www.uni-koblenz.de) based on these requirements
   - Each of the above requirements sets **rephrased into five different template notations** respectively (in total 1764 requirements)
     - "Easy Approach to Requirements Syntax (EARS)"
     - "Mustergültige Anforderungen - Das SOPHIST Templates für Requirements (MASTeR)"